The Cato Institute of Cheese

 Indeed it was.
 We moved on through the acclaimed Dutch Farmstead (Moderately creamy and medium mild with a slight nutty undertone and a rich, round, well-balanced flavor, the Dutch Farmstead is our variation on Gouda), the Bloomsday (Named for Joyce’s Ulysses, the Bloomsday is drier textured than many of our cheeses with a fabulous nutty flavor and addictive lingering aftertaste.
 Bloomsday is a perfect addition to any cheese plate and it makes a delicious sandwich or grilled cheese.), and the aged Bloomsday (at one year old, with a sharper and more intense finish).

 Damian gobbled them all up (as did I).
-Elizabeth (I think) was rather amazed that this little boy was enjoying some of their rather sharp cheese with strong flavors.
+The tasting room staff was rather amazed that this little boy was enjoying some of their rather sharp cheese with strong flavors.
 But she was also quite happy about it and Damian was enjoying everyone’s attention.

 Okay tough guy, you want some stinky cheese named after stinky drunken toothless British guys who fight at soccer games?
 A nod in the affirmative.

 Grab.
 Insert.
 Chew chew chew.
 Swallow.
 Bug eyes… Sign language for “More!
 More!
 More!”
 The tiny tasting room erupted in laughter and applause.
-Meanwhile, Damian stared at Elizabeth wondering what was taking her so long getting him his next slice.
+Meanwhile, Damian stared at the woman wondering what was taking her so long getting him his next slice.

 The boy is too much.
-We continued tasting as long as Elizabeth continued giving.
+We continued tasting as long as Cato continued giving.
 What a great business model; once you’re in the little room and being given free cheese, it become almost impossible to leave empty-handed.
 I suppose they could start charging like wineries do, but that’s not really necessary.
-(Hint, hint.)

 We tried something called Dirty Cow and then moved onto their blue cheese – called Black Ledge Blue.
 It was delicious; creamy and medium strong with an acidic aftertaste.
 I’m a huge fan of blue cheese and when you hit upon one that is artisanal and high-end, it’s just fantastic.
 I ended up buying a hunk and enjoying it over the next several days with Hoang at home.